cacipeggy/jquery-plugins/tabSize/README.md

     jQuery('pre').tabSize(4);

-For browsers that support the tabSize, the style.tabSize of the targetted element is set to to 4.
+For browsers that support tabSize, the style.tabSize of the targetted element is set to to 4.
 For browsers that do not support the property, tabs are correctly converted to spaces, lining up the text in columns as expected:

     |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |